Deployment of Service

 Database Error and Resolution Reporting

 ALI Discrepancies and Records not Found reported by the PSAPs and Board staff can be viewed anytime in WebDBMS.
 VoIP service providers are responsible for accessing WebDBMS every business day to view ALI Discrepancies and Records not Found and resolving them within one business day of receipt, or within three business days under special circumstances.
-WebDBMS is a secure web interface supported by the Enhanced 9-1-1 Board’s Database Management Service Provider, Fairpoint.
+WebDBMS is a secure web interface supported by the Enhanced 9-1-1 Board’s Database Management Service Provider, Consolidated Communications (formerly Fairpoint).

-To access WebDBMS, or to receive database interface support, please contact Fairpoint at (802) 951-1554 or E-mail.
+To access WebDBMS, or to receive database interface support, please contact Consolidated Communications (formerly Fairpoint) at (802) 951-1554 or E-mail.

 Questions about any of Vermont’s requirements of VoIP service providers can be directed to the Vermont Enhanced 9-1-1 Board.
 Contact us.